 Next it was off to the aging warehouses and specifically the warehouse that houses the wonderful solera.
 A solera is an old process for aging liquids from vinegars to beers, wines, and spirits.
 Each solera is unique but all are based on the same principles.
 Picture a set of barrels stacked vertically.
 The bottom barrel is where the prodcut is extracted and contains the oldest liquid.
 Once product is drawn from the bottom barrel (but never drained) it is then topped with product drawn from the barrel directly above.
 This is repeated ascending vertically until the top barrel is reached and this barrel is then topped with fresh liquid.

 Before we could sit down in the solera warehouse we had to make a quick detour for some Rum of course.
 A sample was drawn of the 2007 single barrel that has been chosen to be the successor to the brilliant Don Q Signature Release/Single Barrel 2005 Rum (see the feature) that we at BevX love and adore.
+Joining us in the tasting was Jaiker Soto, the very talented master blender who was essential in launching the Signature Release program as well as the Oak Barrel Spiced Rum (to be released later this year).

 Once in the solera warehouse among the casks of gently resting Rum the second menu of the day was revealed: the yet to be released/still being tweaked Spiced Rum, 15-year-old Rum, 1989 (26 years old), and of course the preview of the 2007 single barrel.